Statistical Bergman geometry: Introduction

+Furthermore, we show that the map $\Phi: \O \rightarrow \Prob(\O)$ is essentially the same as the Bergman-Bochner map (Proposition~\ref{prop: essentially the Bergman-Bochner map}) and hence $\Phi$ is always an injective immersion (Theorem~\ref{thm: Phi is an injective immersion}).
+Also, we calculate various information--geometric structures (Theorem~\ref{thm: pullback of Information--geometric concepts}) for the Bergman statistical model such as the Amari-Chentsov tensor, the $\alpha$-connection, the Kullback–Leibler (KL) divergence and the entropy $H$, and prove that a Bergman statistical model is never an exponential family (Corollary~\ref{cor: not exponential family}).
+It is interesting to note that the KL divergence for a Bergman statistical model becomes the Calabi's diastasis function. \\

-One advantage of embedding a bounded domain into $\Prob(\O)$, as opposed to Kobayashi's embedding, is that for any surjective measurable function $f: \O_1 \rightarrow \O_2$ between two bounded domains, there exists a natural map $\kappa: \Prob(\O_1) \rightarrow \Prob(\O_2)$ induced by the measure push-forward via $f$.
-One of the most interesting features of the Fisher information metric is its monotonically decreasing property (Theorem \ref{thm: monotonicity Fisher metric}), i.e., $\kappa^* g_{F_2} \le g_{F_1}$, which is commonly known as the Cram\'er-Rao inequality.
+This new approach offers a novel perspective for reinterpreting Bergman geometry within the framework of information geometry and provides new insights into the geometric structure of complex manifolds through the lens of statistical models.
+One advantage of mapping a bounded domain into $\Prob(\O)$, compared to the Bergman-Bochner map, is that for any measurable function $f: \O_1 \rightarrow \O_2$ between two bounded domains, there exists a natural map $\kappa: \Prob(\O_1) \rightarrow \Prob(\O_2)$ induced by the measure push-forward via $f$.
+One of the most interesting features of the Fisher information metric is its monotonically decreasing property (Theorem \ref{thm: monotonicity Fisher metric}), i.e., $\kappa^* g_{F_2} \le g_{F_1}$.
 This implies that we obtain a new Riemannian metric $(\kappa \circ \Phi_1)^* g_{F_2}$ on $\O_1$ depending on $f$ which is always less than or equal to the Bergman metric of $\O_1$.
-However, it is important to note that this property alone does not directly imply the monotonically decreasing property of the Bergman metric (see Remark \ref{rmk: decreasing property of Bergman metric??}).
+However, it is important to note that this decreasing property alone does not directly imply the monotonically decreasing property of the Bergman metric (see Remark \ref{rmk: decreasing property of Bergman metric??}).

 When $\kappa$ is a local isometry (with respect to the Fisher information metrics), $f$ is called {\it sufficient} (Definition \ref{def: sufficient statistic}).
 Our second theorem says that a local isometry becomes a global isometry.